qvieth/mynote23/IOPdraft.md

 # IOPdraft

-think about every part time ob you've ever had

-boardgame cafe
-play boardgames

-- explain boardgame rules to customer
-- give menu to the customer

-- part time jobs: work at a boardgame coffee
-- duties
+# PART TIME JOBS: WORK AT A BOARDGAME COFFEE

+## duties && tasks && imortant activities

 - make sure customer have good experience with enjoying coffee and playing boardgames
-- tasks
-- imortant activities
+- tasks:
+  - cleaning: 30 minutes
+  - serving coffee: when customer needs
+  - learning new boardgames rules: every weekend 4 hours
+  - instruct customers with the rules: when custoemr needs

-- rating for how important each key task was
+## rating for how important each key task was

+- importance not impant at all(1-4)really important:
+  - [2] cleaning
+  - [3] serving coffee
+  - [4] learning new boardgames rules
+  - [4] instruct customers with the rules